London Borough of Islington

 Reapplication Policy

-Organizations can apply to Community Chest once per year.
-Organizations have received Community Chest funding more than once, indicating successful reapplication is possible.
+Organisations can apply to Community Chest once per year.
+Organisations have received Community Chest funding more than once, indicating successful reapplication is possible.
 No specific waiting period for unsuccessful applicants was identified, though with only two rounds annually, there is a natural gap between opportunities.

 Application Success Factors